8 Habits That Can Help You Slim Down

 One of the fastest ways to derail your weight loss efforts is to be unprepared when hunger strikes.
 Snacking is one of the first areas where people frequently get off track.
-The key is to surround yourself with nutrient-dense and low-calorie snacks, even when you’re traveling or working, according to the Mayo Clinic.
+The key is to surround yourself with nutrient-dense and low-calorie snacks, even when you’re traveling or working.

 Sleep weight off

 Whether you snooze too much or too little, it’s not good for your health or your waistline.
-Sleep deprivation interferes with the hormones leptin and ghrelin that regulate appetite, meaning you’ll feel hungrier and are more likely to indulge in poorer eating behaviors.
-Also, you may look for more “energy” in the form of unhealthy snacks!
+Sleep deprivation interferes with the hormones leptin and ghrelin that regulate appetite, meaning you may feel hungrier and may be more likely to indulge in poorer eating behaviors.
+Also, you may look for more “energy” in the form of unhealthy snacks.

 Rethink your workout routine

 Nod your head if you do the same workout over and over.
-Routine cardio regimens like the treadmill, elliptical, or jogging path may contribute to weight gain because they demand you increase your energy output.
+Routine cardio regimens like the treadmill, elliptical, or jogging path may not be as helpful because they demand you increase your energy output.
 Since your body is always trying to stay in balance, this type of movement may actually act as a biological cue to make you eat more.
 Researchers also believe that cardio exercise may trigger additional eating because it depletes glycogen stores in the liver and muscle in order to make glucose available for fuel.